SilliusSodus/HAMMER-HArMless-MutagEn-Removal-/Readme.md

 To compare a bgz/vcf/json file with the database and remove all of the found matches in the database:</br>
 First place the file you wish to compare with the database in compare/{bgz/vcf/jsonInput}</br>
+The input file name must match the name of the file mentioned below:<br>
 ` snakemake "compare/jsonOutput/{name of inputfile}.{serialnumber}.json" `

 To reach direct access to the database:</br>